YuhuiWei/DNN_Practice/README.md

 # DNN_Practice
-Practice DNN implementation and optimization
+Practice DNN implementation and optimization using mnist dataset